suroorhussain/cinema-store/README.md

 ###### Usage

-To run the application do: `$python -m SimpleHTTPServer` within the project directory.
+To run the application do: `$ python -m SimpleHTTPServer` within the project directory.

 Visit http://127.0.0.1:8000/index.html to access the application.